alexdelorenzo/cast_control/README.md

-  connect     Connect the background service to the device. disconnect  Disconnect the background service from the device. reconnect   Reconnect the background service to the device. show        Show the service log.
+  connect     Connect the background service to the device. disconnect  Disconnect the background service from the device. reconnect   Reconnect the background service to the device. log        Show the service log.
 ```

 ###### `service connect` command